 72%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a strong, well-structured skill that provides highly actionable guidance for React Native/Expo development with excellent progressive disclosure via reference files.
-Its main weaknesses are some redundancy between the Critical Rules and MUST DO/MUST NOT DO sections, and a workflow that could benefit from explicit validation checkpoints.
-The technology stack table with specific versions and architectural facts for 2026 is a valuable addition that provides context Claude wouldn't otherwise have.
+This is a strong, well-structured skill that provides highly actionable guidance for React Native/Expo development with excellent progressive disclosure through reference files.
+Its main weaknesses are some redundancy between the Critical Rules and MUST DO/MUST NOT DO sections, and a workflow that lacks explicit validation checkpoints between steps.
+The technology stack table and code examples are current and practical.

 Suggestions

-Consolidate the MUST DO/MUST NOT DO section with the Critical Rules section to eliminate redundancy — most items in the constraints list are already covered by the detailed rules above.
+Remove or consolidate the MUST DO/MUST NOT DO section with the Critical Rules section to eliminate redundancy and save tokens

 | Dimension | Reasoning | Score |